FastPaymentsInc/DigitalGold/doc/benchmarking.md

 Running
 ---------------------

-For benchmarking, you only need to compile `usdg_bench`.
+For benchmarking, you only need to compile `digitalgold_bench`.
 The bench runner warns if you configure with `--enable-debug`, but consider if building without it will impact the benchmark(s) you are interested in by unlatching log printers and lock analysis.

-    make -C src usdg_bench
+    make -C src digitalgold_bench

-After compiling usdg-core, the benchmarks can be run with:
+After compiling digitalgold-core, the benchmarks can be run with:

-    src/bench/bench_usdg
+    src/bench/bench_digitalgold

 The output will look similar to:
 ```